nuclearstonk/Tiny_Weapon_Shop/README.md

 will include more weapons in the future with more functionality and documentation

-new in 0.5:
+new in 0.6:
-  AGM-122 Sidearm
-  AGM-88A HARM
+  Nuclear freefall bombs (B57, B61, RN-28)
+  Kh-29L/T
+  R-77-1

-changed/fixed in 0.5:
+changed/fixed in 0.6:
-  some changes with AGM behavior
+  fix maverick kinematics
+  fix some other missiles drag characteristics lots of little tweaks here and there

 upcoming (in no particular order and not necessarily next update): more weapons of all types

-place \V0.51 TWS\ within \Steam\steamapps\common\TinyCombatArena\Mods\ in your TCA directory set up loadouts yourself or wait until Why485 adds customizable loadouts ingame, there are tutorials in the modding discord to ensure the mod loaded properly, check the ingame database to see if you have over 10 pages of weapons if not, try re-installing the mod
+place \V0.6 TWS\ within \Steam\steamapps\common\TinyCombatArena\Mods\ in your TCA directory set up loadouts yourself or wait until Why485 adds customizable loadouts ingame, there are tutorials in the modding discord to ensure the mod loaded properly, check the ingame database to see if you have over 10 pages of weapons if not, try re-installing the mod